Skip to content

 3. Eliminate friction.
 Reduce the activation energy required to begin high-leverage work.
 Environment design (dedicated workspace, phone out of sight, scheduled blocks) outperforms willpower.

 4. Batch shallow work.
-Administrative tasks, communication, and coordination should be batched into defined blocks rather than scattered throughout your day.
+Administrative tasks, communication, and coordination should be batched into defined blocks rather than scattered through the day.

 • GitHub Copilot.
 Developers using Copilot complete tasks 55% faster, according to GitHub's own research.
 More importantly, they report lower cognitive load and higher satisfaction.